2factorauth/twofactorauth/.github/ISSUE_TEMPLATE/1-add-site-with-2fa.md

 <!-- Before submitting this issue, please update the title to include the name of the site to be added.
 Submit a single issue for each site to be added.

+In Markdown, checkboxes work like this:
+- [ ] Unchecked box.
+- [x] Checked box.

 Check both boxes below before submitting your issue to verify that you have already checked for duplicate issues and pull requests relating to your request. -->

 - [ ] I have searched both open and closed [issues](https://github.com/2factorauth/twofactorauth/issues).
 The issue I'm creating is not a duplicate of an existing issue.